vacary/docker/README.md

 > build.
 Even if a build is marked as failed, there will still be a
 > working image available on the `latest` tag that you can use.

-## Tags
+## Tagging policies

-We only maintain tags on the `quay.io/fenicsproject/stable` image:
+You can view the tags on the `stable` image here:

 https://quay.io/repository/fenicsproject/stable?tab=tags

-The current policy for producing these tags is as follows:
+The tagging policy for `stable` image is as follows:

 * The `:latest` (default) tag refers to the latest image built by quay.io.